-In the summer of 2005, I was in a violent rollover car accident in the remote Big Hole Valley of Montana.
-A C-4 spinal cord injury almost took my life—TWICE.
+In the summer of 2005, I was in a violent rollover car accident in the remote Big Hole Valley of Montana—just past the sign that read "Wisdom 14 miles."

-First, I faced a fight to stay alive and rehabilitate from the severe injuries.
-When I was getting somewhat used to my physical limitations, I entered a second battle: excruciating, burning, aching nerve pain.
+Then I encountered an even harder challenge: excruciating, burning, aching nerve pain—central nerve pain.
 The syrinx (cyst on the spinal cord) caused by the trauma was inoperable.
-I faced a life of never-ending pain—so unbearable, I didn't think I could live with it.
+I faced a life of never-ending pain—so unbearable I didn't think I could live with it.